utahsaint-org/CutMachineSMD/README.md

 ### Power Supply
 Picking the right power-supply is an important aspect of any Stepper Motor configuration.
 For this machine I used a 12v 15A capable power supply.
 This porvided all of the power I needed to run both motors and the arduino electronics.

+### 3D Printing
+Several of the STL designs need supports to be printed to ensure they are printed correctly.